FhenixProtocol/fhenix-docs/docs/devdocs/Encryption and Privacy/Permits-Access-Control.md

 #### How to Generate a Permit

 Permits are generated using the `getPermit` method.
-This method requires a the following parameter:
+This method requires the following parameter:

 * `contractAddress` (required, string): The address of the contract.
 * `provider` (required): Note that if you want to unseal data using your wallet's encryption key you can't use "JsonRpcProvider" you will need to use a provider that can sign.